DSpace-Labs/DSpace7RestTutorial/exercise4.md

 `api/authn/status`

-In the return section, note that authentication is false.
+In the return section, note that authentication is true.

 ![Screenshot - get authn status](screenshots/post4.png)